-The sources of protein are equally diverse as the varieties of people demanding protein products.
-Of course, different protein products provide different benefits and thus the growth of each protein source provides some indication of the primary market drivers.
+The different protein sources available are as equally diverse as the variety of people demanding these protein products.
+Of course, different protein products provide different benefits, and the growth of each protein source provides some indication of the primary market drivers.
 Whey protein, for example, is a key source of protein for body-building and gym-exercise targeted protein products.
 It is one of the most popular proteins as it can more easily be absorbed by the human body.
-This market is responsible for a large part of the projected protein market growth with the whey protein market set to grow to 12.4 billion U.S. dollars in value by 2021.
+This market is responsible for a large part of the projected plant-based protein market growth with the whey protein market set to grow to 18.12 billion U.S. dollars in value by 2029.